-Trend Following CFD Trading Strategy for Beginners
+Trend Following CFD Trading Strategy

 This strategy is one of the easiest strategies to use as a beginner trader.
 It requires a small amount of analysis to begin with and you can choose a single CFD and just trade it using this strategy.

 The most important aspect of this strategy is your timing.
 Timing in the sense that you focus on economic news, current price levels where you can expect price to move from vigorously.

 Maybe you are focusing on a particular stock CFD, they are about to release its quarterly earnings reports and from your analysis they have had a very strong quarter and the news will push the stock price higher.

 So you determine a good entry level for your buy order and set your risk parameters and wait for the news, as you had expected the news is positive and your trade is filled.

 You will hold you trade in the current direction until there is a change in sentiment that will cause the current direction to change; that is when you will close your trade or take a big portion of your profits.